Deducting Legal and Accounting Fees

 Don't miss out on these valuable business tax deductions.

-If you own a business, you can deduct fees that you pay to attorneys, accountants, consultants, and other professionals as business expenses if the fees are paid for work related to your business.
+If you own a business, you can deduct fees paid to attorneys, accountants, consultants, and other professionals as business expenses if the fees are paid for work related to your business.

-Legal and professional fees that you pay for personal purposes generally are not deductible.
-For example, you can't deduct the legal fees you incur if you get divorced or you sue someone for a traffic accident injury.
-Nor are the fees that you pay to write your will deductible, even if the will covers business property that you own.
+Legal and professional fees for personal purposes generally aren't deductible.
+For example, you can't deduct the legal fees you incur if you get divorced, or you sue someone for a traffic accident injury.
+Nor are the fees you pay to write your will deductible, even if the will covers business property that you own.

 Buying Long-Term Property